kentotak/rsdp/paper/paper.md

 ![Example of a DIC grid.\label{fig:example-DIC_grid}](./images/example-DIC_grid-03.png){width=70%}

-`rsdp` improves on `DICT` by offering the possibility to output a residual stress depth profile (as shown in \autoref{fig:examples-SR-RS}).
+`rsdp` offers the possibility to output a residual stress depth profile (as shown in \autoref{fig:examples-SR-RS}).
 This is especially useful for materials where a variation of residual stress along depth is expected. `rsdp` includes the possibility to perform an analysis for an equibiaxial stress state (i.e., with the same magnitude of stress in the in-plane directions) and a non-equibiaxial stress state (i.e., where a difference in the magnitude of residual stresses is expected in the in-plane directions).

 ![Left: Example of a strain relief profile.
 Right: Example of a residual depth profile.\label{fig:examples-SR-RS}](./images/examples-sr_profile-rs_profile-02.png)

 Moreover, `rsdp` streamlines the entire FIB-DIC analysis by including all of the steps of the process into one interface.
-This optimizes the analysis of multiple datasets, which is another feature that was not available in the DICT package.
+This optimizes the analysis of multiple datasets.

-Besides, some changes were made to `DICT`: the package was upgraded from GUIDE to App Designer, and a few bugs were corrected.

 # Software design
 The philosophy behind the development of `rsdp` relies on two main points: (1) Propose a clear, stepwise analysis process.
 (2) Limit user prompts.